aleemaheer/GIT-Commands/commands.md

 ``` bash
    git branch
 ```
-this will checks that how many i have branches.
+this will list all the branches we have.

 19. If we want to unstage the file from the git repository we can write this command:
 ``` bash